Your privacy and security on this website

 What we do to protect you

-Secure practices are followed to protect the website itself, and to protect your privacy and your computer’s security.
-The web admin keeps up-to-date on the latest security issues and procedures for the Web and for WordPress, and implements them as soon as possible.
+In building and maintaining this website, secure practices are followed to protect the website itself, and to protect your privacy and your computer’s security.
+The Web Admin keeps up-to-date on the latest security issues and procedures for the Web and for WordPress, and implements them as soon as possible.

-Some technologies are used which may expose your data to third-parties.
-Just like the trade-offs of life, i only use these where the benefits outweigh the compromise.
+Some technologies are used which may expose your data to third parties (other websites or entities).
+Just like the trade-offs of life, we only use these where the benefits outweigh the compromise.
+Wherever possible we change, disable, or delete code that may track you or compromise your data.
 These are listed in the rest of this article, and you can see the things you can do to protect yourself below

 We will never knowingly disclose your information to anyone.
 Ever.

 What is “your data”?
 This means, any piece of information that can identify you, such as your name, address, phone, bank account number, etc. It also includes information you don’t see that is passed over the Web, such as the IP number of your connection, cookies, and more.